emmercm/www/src/now.md

 ## 🧘🏻‍♂️ Top three personal focuses

 1. Keeping all the sections of the lifestyle balance pie chart in balance
-2. Checking items off of my os ngeles,  bucket listLos Angeles, CA bucket list
+2. Checking items off of my os ngeles,  bucket listos ngeles,  bucket listLos Angeles, CA bucket list
 3. Making and keeping meaningful connections

 ## 👨🏻‍💻 Hacking on